SmithCollege/a2-caesar-cipher-bebe/README.md

 Your readme should include the following information.
 Each student needs to submit all of this information independently, even when pair programming.

-Programming Partner Name:
+Programming Partner Name: None

-Other Collaborators (and kudos to people who were especially helpful):
+Other Collaborators (and kudos to people who were especially helpful): None

 References Used: https://www.geeksforgeeks.org/iterate-over-the-characters-of-a-string-in-java/ I used this resource on the CaesarCipher.java class on line 48 to iterate over characters in a string message